 How Poco’s Self-Titled Second Album Pulled Them Apart

-The group released its debut, appropriately titled Pickin' Up the Pieces, in the spring of 1969.
+The group released its debut, appropriately titled Pickin' Up the Pieces, in that spring.
 The album leaned heavily on Furay's songwriting talents (he wrote all the tracks).
 Poco's self-titled follow-up, released about a year later on May 6, 1970, would be a different affair – not so much in terms of musical perspective, but more in the realm of creative load-bearing.

 Furay's vice-like grip on the band had already resulted in one departure: Meisner left the band when he was boxed out of the mixing sessions for Poco's debut.
 The bassist went on to join Ricky Nelson's band, and later co-founded another country-rock group, the Eagles.
 For Poco's sophomore LP, Meisner was replaced by Timothy B. Schmit (who, interestingly enough, would also join the Eagles, again stepping in for a departed Meisner).